Information about Anastrozole

 How anastrozole works

-Anastrozole lowers the amount of estrogen (natural female hormone) produced in the body.
+Anastrozole is an aromatase inhibitor.
+It works by lowering the amount of estrogen (natural female hormone) produced in the body.
 This can lower or stop the growth of some breast cancer cells that need estrogen to grow.

 Common side effects of anastrozole

 Headache, Hot flushes, Nausea, Skin rash, Musculoskeletal (bone, muscle or joint) pain, Osteoporosis, Weakness

 - ₹247Akumentis Healthcare Ltd1 variant(s)

 - Your doctor has prescribed Anastrozole to treat breast cancer.